James Coutts Crawford

-James Coutts Crawford (20 July 1760 – 10 May 1828) was an officer in the Royal Navy who served during the American War of Independence and the French Revolutionary and Napoleonic Wars.
+Captain James Coutts Crawford (20 July 1760 – 10 May 1828) was an officer in the Royal Navy who served during the American War of Independence and the French Revolutionary and Napoleonic Wars.

 Crawford first went to sea aboard merchant vessels, trading with North America, before joining the navy during the American War of Independence.
 He saw action on shore on several occasions, distinguishing himself in the defence of Savannah and the siege of Charleston.
 Returning from North America with despatches, he was given a hired ship and acted in support of the British defences during the Great Siege of Gibraltar.
 During this conflict he was heavily engaged on numerous occasions with Spanish gunboats, and came to the attention of Roger Curtis, later to become a prominent naval officer.
 After a period of unemployment following the end of the American War of Independence, Curtis saw to it that Crawford was offered a position in the fleet during the Spanish Armament.
 When war was averted, Crawford went out to the East Indies for several years on personal business.

 While returning to Britain after the outbreak of the French Revolutionary Wars, Crawford's ship was captured by the French.
 He was kept as a prisoner of war until 1797, when he was able to return to the navy and joined the flagship of his old patron, Sir Roger Curtis.
 After two years in this post, he was given his own ship, which he commanded until the end of the French Revolutionary Wars.
 Promoted to post-captain in 1802, he was again unemployed for a time, until being given command of various frigates, at first supporting the Spanish in the Peninsular War, but later being sent to the East Indies.
 Here Crawford took part in the Invasion of Java in 1811, before returning to Britain.
 He went on half-pay as the wars with France drew to a close, and died, still a post-captain, in 1828.